tosc-rs/mnemos/assets/INDEX.md

 - read [dev blogs]
 - try [Pomelo, a web-based MnemOS simulator][pomelo]

+To get involved in MnemOS development, you can:

+- join our development chat on Matrix: [#mnemos-dev:beeper.com]
+- contribute to the project on GitHub: [tosc-rs/mnemos]

 The following pages summarize various components of MnemOS:

 [name]: https://mnemos.dev/mnemosprojectoverview/book/#where-does-the-name-come-fromhow-do-i-pronounce-it